Roskilde: Tourism

 An important component of the city's economy is tourism which currently accounts for DKK 1.2 billion (US$200 million) per annum.
 Provisional figures show an increase of 16.6% in overnight stays for 2014.
 The cathedral and the Viking Ship Museum attract more than 100,000 visitors per year although 20 years ago there were some 200,000 visits to the cathedral.

 The city is also popular with shoppers, having received Denmark's Best Shopping City Award in 2012.
 In addition to a wide variety of shops and restaurants along its two downtown pedestrian streets, Algade and Skomagergade, Roskilde's shopping centre RO's Torv on Københavnsvej to the east of the city houses 70 stores under one roof.

-One of the oldest restaurants in Roskilde is the Raadhuskælderen, in a building dated to 1430, noted for its salmon steak with tartar sauce and grilled chicken and cream sauce dishes.
+One of the oldest restaurants in Roskilde is the Raadhuskælderen, in a building dated to 1430.
 Also of note is La Brasserie on Algade, the Gimle Musikcafe on Ringstedgade, which is an English-style pub-restaurant with live music, and Restaurant Toppen at the top of an 84 m water tower, built in 1961, with fine views of the town.
 The 76-room Hotel Prindsen has foundations which date to 1695.
 It has been a hotel for over 100 years and is decorated in the Nordic style with wooden floors and contains the large luxury Hans Christian Andersen suite.
 Scandic Hotel Roskilde is a 98-room chain-run hotel established in 1989, with a restaurant serving Danish and international cuisine.
 The thatched-roof Svogerslev Kro is an 18-room inn dated to 1727 in the Svogerslev area, about 2.5 miles to the west of Roskilde's centre.